-Table I. Types of influenza strains and their differences Virus strain: Influenza A Influenza B Who can become infected: Animals and humans Humans Severity of infection: Causes pandemics, like swine flu and bird flu Less severe than Influenza A than 14 days.
-Influenza-like illness (ILI) is an acute respiratory infection that presents with a fever greater than 38 °C, coughing or pharyngitis.
-The diagnosis of ILI is rarely based on the patient's clinical picture.
-Laboratory diagnosis usually includes:
+A rapid onset of fever, headaches, myalgia, body aches and pains, sore throat and rhinitis (runny nose) are associated with the flu.
+These symptoms generally last for 4-5 days and then disappear, however a person may experience coughing and malaise for more than 14 days. ^{1,2} Influenza-like illness (ILI) is an acute respiratory infection that presents with a fever greater than 38°C, coughing or pharyngitis.
+The diagnosis of influenza-like illness is rarely based on the patient's clinical picture.
+Laboratory diagnosis usually includes6:

 - Virus isolation in cell culture

 - A polymerase chain reaction (PCR) test

-- Antigen detection
+- · Antigen detection.